Python for MBA Students

 3. Gemini generates code — click Insert to add it to a cell

-4. Run the cell with Shift + Enter
+4. Shift + Enter to run

-Type this into Gemini
+Copy and paste this into Gemini

 “Write a Python function that calculates the future value of an investment given a starting amount, annual return rate, and number of years.
 Then call the function to show how $10,000 grows at 7% over 10, 20, and 30 years.
 Print the results in a formatted table.”